soheilabadifard/LSH-DynED/README.md

 2.  **Drift Detection and Adaptation:** The ADWIN drift detector monitors the system's performance.
 If drift is detected, a new component is trained on recent data from a balanced dataset created by our novel undersampling method and added to a pool of "reserved components".
 3.  **Component Selection:** This stage updates the ensemble's components to maintain a balance between diversity and accuracy.
 Components are selected from the combined pool of "selected" and "reserved" components based on their accuracy and a modified Maximal Marginal Relevance (MMR) algorithm.

-A key innovation in LSH-DynED is the use of **multi-sliding windows**, with each class allocating its own sliding window to buffer the most recent data samples of a fixed size.
-This ensures that minority classes remain consistently available for training, addressing the challenge of data availability in imbalanced streams.

-The undersampling of majority classes is guided by the **Weighted Average of Ratios ($WAR_t$)**, which dynamically identifies majority classes based on their representation in the stream.
 </details>

 <br>